85 Sayings About Time

 69. To fall upon hard times

-Meaning that a person is experiencing a fall in their living standards, usually associated with a loss of income.
+Meaning that a person is experiencing a fall in their living standards.

 There Just Isn't Enough Time